nodejs/node/CONTRIBUTING.md

 including whether the behavior being seen is a bug or a feature.
 This discussion is part of the process and should be kept focused, helpful and professional.

-Short, clipped responses--that provide neither additional context nor supporting detail--are not helpful or professional.
+Short, clipped responses—that provide neither additional context nor supporting detail—are not helpful or professional.
 To many, such responses are simply annoying and unfriendly.

 Contributors are encouraged to help one another make forward progress as much